edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 />
 ```

-### When: reportValidity

-By default, the browser will report form error on submission and prevent the form submit event from firing if there are any errors.
-But this is completely customizable.
-All you need is to disable the browser checks with the `noValidte` attribute and reimplement it yourself using the `reportValidity` API:
+You can also customize the time when it should fire the invalid event.
+For example, you can disable the browser checks with the `noValidte` attribute and reimplement the check yourself using the `reportValidity` API.
+It will fire the `invalid` event on all invalid form elements and return a boolean value indicating whether the form is valid or not.

 ```tsx
 <form